ibm-cloud-docs/mqcloud/mqoc_connect_app_qm.md

 2. Put a test message onto a queue.
 3. Get the test message from a queue.

-As of MQ 9.2.1r2, a deployed queue manager will have TLS enabled by default on the predefined channels.
-If your queue manager is newer than 9.2.1r1, you should follow the prerequsites section of this tutorial, then proceed to [this tutorial](/docs/services/mqcloud?topic=mqcloud-mqoc_connect_app_ssl).
+As of MQ 9.2.2r1 (released 25th Mar 2021), a newly deployed queue manager will have TLS enabled by default on the predefined channels.
+If your queue manager was created on or after the release date of 9.2.2r1, you should follow the prerequsites section of this tutorial, then proceed to [this tutorial](/docs/services/mqcloud?topic=mqcloud-mqoc_connect_app_ssl).
 {: important}

 ## Before you begin